ififfy/flipflip/docs/options.md

 Rather than picking a single scene, you can select "Random".
 Click <img style="vertical-align: -5px" src="doc_icons/list.svg" alt="List" width="20" height="20">
 to select the scenes you'd like to be randomly picked from.

-You can also choose to move to the next scene after an audio clip has ended or after the captioning script has completed.
+You can also choose to move to the next scene after an audio clip has ended or after a captioning script has completed.
 You will find these options in the audio and text settings, respectively.

 ?> The "Next Scene" will pre-load in the background and start when a configured end condition is met (time, images, audio, text).